pcavad/data-science-project/CA/README.md

 - data: the folder with data pipelines (empty for confidentiality).
 - reports: the folder to dump reports in csv, xlsx formats, and images (dashboard).

-The Jupyter notebooks are mostly wrappers using helper functions.
+The Jupyter notebooks are mostly wrappers which use helper functions.

 - support: list of helper functions
   -  etl.py: Extract, Transform, Load.